ASPactores/sgx-time-and-sales-data-scraping-miniproject/README.md

 - TC\_\*.txt
 - TC_structure.dat

+These files will be saved to the directory `./downloaded_files/{datetime}`.
+A log file will also be generated to record the program's activities.
+The log file will be saved to the directory `./logs_files/log_{datetime}.log`.

 In the event of a download failure, the program is equipped to automatically retry fetching the missing files up to **three times**.

 ## Running the program